ibm-cloud-docs/hs-crypto/initialize_hsm.md

     The command to exit imprint mode must be signed by one of the installed domain administrators.

-  * To select the administrator to sign the command, use the command:

-  **Tip**: The command to exit imprint mode must be signed by a domain administrator.
-After the domain leaves imprint mode, all commands to the domain must be signed.

-    ```
-    ibmcloud tke sigkey-sel
-    ```
-    {: pre}

-    A list of signature key files found on the workstation is displayed.

-    When prompted, enter the key number of the signature key file to select for signing subsequent administrative commands.

-  If a signature key file is already selected for signing administrative commands, this is indicated when the list of signature key files is displayed.

 4. **Generate a set of master key parts to use**

   Each master key part is saved in a password-protected file on the workstation.